codeangler/vpc-endpoints-lab/verify-interface.md

 4. SQS Resource Policy.
 The SQS Queue Resource Policy allows the "sqs:SendMessage","sqs:ReceiveMessage" and "sqs:DeleteMessage" API calls to be made to a the SQS queue only when they mee the condition of occurring via the Interface Endpoint.

 **Result:** The effect of this security configuration is that SQS interactions is that the "sqs:SendMessage","sqs:ReceiveMessage" and "sqs:DeleteMessage" API calls can only occur via the endpoint and access to endpoint is restricted bothby a network control (security group) and by an IAM control (endpoint policy).

+**Clean-Up!!**

+If you are using your own AWS account for this lab, you will need to access the S3 console and empty thebuckets used in this lab.
+You can then proceed to delete the Cloudformation stack run to setup the lab.